AliRezaJoodi/AVR_Projects/MotorDriver_ServoX4_ComputerControlled_USB/README.md

-## Motor Driver, 4 Servo Motors, Computer Controlled, USB Interface
+## 4-Channel Servo Motor Controller, Computer Controlled, USB Interface
 Note: This is just a prototype and needs improvement.

 ### Pictures